 The Muslim reaction to the Crusades started from Aleppo, where Imad ad-Din Zengi, Atabeg (governor) of the city and of Mosul first strengthened his position as regional leader and then waged war on Edessa, which he captured in 1144.

-The main monument of that period in Aleppo is the renovation of the Citadel by Saladin's son (see page one); he also built an elegant medrese which includes his mausoleum at the foot of the Citadel.
+The main monument of that period in Aleppo is the renovation of the Citadel by Saladin's son; he built also an elegant medrese which includes his mausoleum at the foot of the Citadel.

 After conquering Aleppo, the Mongols advanced towards Egypt but they were checked and defeated by the Mamelukes, soldiers of slave origin who had taken control of Egypt by repelling a Crusader invasion in 1249.
 The Mamelukes were able to expand their power into Syria including Aleppo.
 They then undertook a series of attacks on the remaining Christian territories; in 1291 the fall of Acre and Tortosa (today's Tartous) meant the end of the western presence in the region (with the exception of the Kingdom of Cyprus).
 These events had a positive effect on Aleppo because Venetian and Genoese merchants looked for new locations to establish their trading bases and some of them settled in Aleppo.

 Ar-Roumi Djami (1366); (left) detail of the portal at the centre of which there is a maze-like inscription praising the Lord (similar inscriptions are very common in Diyarbakir); (right) its round minaret

 In 1375 the Mamelukes conquered Sis, the capital of the Kingdom of Lesser Armenia; Armenian and Maronite merchants moved to Aleppo; a Christian quarter started to develop outside the northern gate of the city.